pereznetworks/My-Random-Quotes-Web-App/README.md

       the random color string is concatenated and assigned directly to the body and loadQuote style attributes

        myInterval is set back to 30 secs using setInterval(myInterval, 30000)

+# Quotes and colors array

+    quotes and colors array found in js/data.js

+    quotes array
+      is array of 10 quote objects
+      each quote has a quote, source property optionally, some quotes have a citation, year and tag property the year propety is a date stored as an integer in milliseconds counting before or past Jan.
+1, 1970

+    colors array
+      is an array of 10 color strings each color is a hex color string

+# the getRandomQoute function

+    the getRandomQoute found in js/getRandom.js

+      the previous random number returned
+          is pushed onto the end of the randomQuoteArray

+      to get a new random Number
+        math.Random() * object-array.length is used to get a random float value math.Floor() then rounds down, removing any decimal values

+      an if/else conditional evaluates the value in the previous number and new random number if the new random number DO NOT match the previous number then the new random number is returned if the previous and new random numbers DO match then get another random number and return it

+      the randomQuoteNumber is used as an index to return a quote object from the quotes array ... return quotes[randomQuoteNumber]

+# the getRandomColor function

+    the same process implemented in getRandomQoute is used to get a random color using a randomColorNumber and randomColorArray
+          ... return colors[randomColorNumber]